-Erectile Dysfunction, or ED, is defined as difficulty or inability to attain and maintain an erection sufficient for satisfactory sexual activity.
-ED is a relatively common problem, affecting up to 30 million people of all ages in the United States, and over 150 million people worldwide.
+ED is a relatively common problem, affecting up to 30 million men of all ages in the United States, and over 150 million men worldwide.
 The ability to have an erection requires complex coordination of nerves, blood vessels, muscles, and the brain.

-ED is also a side effect of many medications.
-Neurological, vascular, and/or hormonal issues may contribute to or cause ED.
-Psychological issues (e.g., depression, anxiety, performance concerns) are also quite prevalent and play at least some part in virtually every case of ED.
+ED may result from psychological, neurological, hormonal or vascular impairment, or any combinations of these factors.
 Our goals with this Patient Guide are to explain how penile erection is achieved, what conditions may cause ED, and how to effectively manage the condition.

-What is ED?
+What is ED

-Sexual function has traditionally been thought of as a linear process; sexual interest or desire is the first phase which often leads to penile erection (the penis goes from being flaccid to very firm or erect due to blood flow).
-After a period of sexual excitement/activity most people experience ejaculation (release of semen from the penis) which is accompanied by orgasm, a sensation of intense pleasure and/ or contentment.
+Normal male sexual function is often thought of as a linear process: sexual interest or desire is the first phase which often leads to penile erection, during which the penis becomes firm by filling with blood.
+After a period of sexual excitement/activity most men experience ejaculation (release of semen from the penis) which is accompanied by orgasm, a sensation of intense pleasure and/or contentment.
 It is important to note that orgasm and ejaculation are separate processes that may occur independently.
 It is also possible to experience ejaculation and/or orgasm in the absence of penile erection.

-Decreased sexual desire, also referred to as decreased libido, is common and may occur in the setting of psychological distress (depression/anxiety), stress, and relationship conflict.
+Decreased sexual desire or libido is common and may occur in the setting of psychological distress (depression/anxiety), stress, and relationship conflict.
 Some health problems are associated with decreased desire.
 Decreased sexual desire has also been associated with low blood levels of testosterone, the "male hormone."

 Erectile dysfunction - commonly known as ED - is defined as the inability to achieve or maintain an erection that is sufficient for satisfactory sexual activity.
 Ejaculation, the release of semen during sexual activity, relies on coordinated action of the muscles of the lower urinary tract and prostate.
 The prostate and the seminal vesicles produce most seminal fluid.
-Medications, surgeries, and radiation treatments for prostate problems often cause changes in ejaculation (e.g. decreased volume and consistency.)
+Medications, surgeries, and radiation treatments for prostate problems often cause changes in ejaculation.
 Ejaculation changes are also common with increasing age.

 Orgasm occurs as an experience of intense physical and emotional pleasure at the climax of sexual activity.
 Our current scientific understanding of the experience of orgasm is limited.
-Many factors, including emotional, psychological, and health considerations may contribute to the experience of orgasm.
-Changes in ejaculation may also influence the perception of orgasm in some, and others may experience ejaculation but have a mild or even no sensation or orgasm.
+Many factors, including emotional, psychological, and health considerations, contribute to the experience of orgasm.
+Changes in ejaculation may also influence a man's perceptions of orgasm.
+Some men may also experience ejaculation but have a mild or even no sensation or orgasm.

-It is important to realize that sexual function is not simply the ability to have a rigid erection and/or an ejaculation.
-A careful assessment of sexual life and the quality of the sexual relationship are important to produce the best outcomes when addressing any type of sexual problem.
-It is also important to remember that mutually satisfactory sexual relationships can be maintained in the presence of ED or other sexual problems.
+It is important to realize that male sexual function is not simply the ability to have a rigid erection and/ or an ejaculation.
+A careful assessment of sexual life and the quality of a man's sexual relationship are important to produce the best outcomes when addressing sexual problems.
+Mutually satisfactory sexual relationships can be maintained in the presence of ED or other sexual problems.
 For more information about this, refer to the books listed at the end of this guide.